Discrete time crystals detected by time-translation twist

 Some comments are in order. (i) At the self-dual point [Fig.~\ref{fig:kickedising_sff-t}(b)], the growth up to the Heisenberg time $t=2^L$ changes from that of COE to that of CUE [see Eq.~(\ref{eq:spectralformfactor_randommatrixtheory})] by the twist as time-reversal symmetry is broken. (ii) The long-time behavior is symmetric with respect to $\bar{J}=\pi/4$. (iii) On the line $b=\pi/2$ (in the DTC phase), the SFF shows the DTC oscillation between 0 and $2^{L+1}$ [Fig.~\ref{fig:kickedising_sff-t}(e)], which is explained analytically in Appendix \ref{sec:bpi2}.

-We confirm two features of the SFF at $b=\pi/2$, that is, the long-time behavior of the SFF is the oscillation between 0 and $2^{L+1}$, and the ratio between untwisted and a half-period twisted SFF vanishes in a short time.
+We confirm two features of the SFF at $b=\pi/2$, that is, the long-time behavior of the SFF is the oscillation between 0 and $2^{L+1}$, and the ratio between untwisted and half-period twisted SFFs vanishes in a short time.

 Along the line $b=\pi/2$, the kick part of the Floquet operator reduces to the spin-flip operator $P=\prod_j\sigma_j^x$.
 As a result, the SFF vanishes at odd $t$, and the longitudinal field is canceled after even periods as it anticommutes with $P$.
 In the following, we focus on even $t$.
 Let the eigenvalue of $\sigma_j^z$ be denoted by $s_j$.
 Then,